 || Of Pharaoh and his hosts who were not destroyed in the sea, be it said, they returned home to their places.
 And not long after that Pharaoh banished God (Osiris) from the earth, declaring himself the Savior of the World and Vice-Gerent of the Holy Ghost.||

-This telling information reveals that the Pharaoh of the Exodus brought an end to the traditional practices of the Osiris religion.
-This change in religious orientation at the end of the Pyramidal age, establishes the historical context of Nu-ghan, The 'Exodus' Pharaoh.
+This telling information in Oahspe reveals that the Pharaoh of the Exodus brought an end to the traditional practices of the Osiris religion.
+This change in religious orientation at the end of the Pyramidal age, establishes the historical context of Nu-ghan, the 'Exodus' Pharaoh.
 That historical context is the beginning of Egypt's New Kingdom and the Expulsion of the Hyksos by Ahmose I.

-By tracing the rise and decline of worship of Osiris in Egyptian history over a period of 600 years prior to 1550 b.c.e., we find that details in Oahspe of events in the lower heavens at the corresponding time, are reflected in the changes in the religious orientation and power structures of earthly regions.
+By tracing the rise and decline of Osiris worship in Egyptian history over a period of 600 years prior to 1550 b.c.e., we find that Oahspe details of events in the lower heavens at the corresponding time are reflected in the changes in the religious orientation and power structures of earthly regions.

 During 600 years prior to 1550 b.c.e., Osiris the false, after working to establish the false De'yus (Lord God) for more than 700 years before that, sets about establishing himself in those same regions.
-His efforts are reflected during that time as his status in the Egyptian Pantheon becomes prominent for hundreds of years.
+His efforts during that period are reflected in the status of Osiris in the Egyptian Pantheon, becoming prominent for hundreds of years.
 Then, following the loss of territory and dominion caused by the lower heaven rebellion of his allies and generals, and finally his bondage in hell at the close of the cycle of Cpenta-Armij, also comes the end of the Egyptian cult of Osiris.